Electa-Git/PowerImpedanceACDC.jl/README.md

 - AC-source

 Following features are currently implemented:
-- Impedance/admittance identifaction
+- Impedance/admittance identification
-- Stability assessment via Generalized Nyquist Criteria applicable to standalone-stable MIMO systems
+- Stability assessment via Generalized Nyquist Criteria (GNC) applicable to standalone-stablev Multiple-Input Multiple-Output (MIMO)systems
-- Oscillation mode identification via eigenvalue decomposition (EVD) and bus participation factors
+- Oscillation mode identification via Eigenvalue Decomposition (EVD) and bus participation factors
-- Passivity assessment and Singular Value Decomposition functions
+- Passivity assessment and Singular Value Decomposition (SVD) functions

-Following figure, shows the admittances of an HVDC link with 2 MMC's, validated against PSCAD.
+Following figure, shows the admittances of an High Voltage Direct Current (HVDC) link with 2 MMC's, validated against PSCAD.
 In the example folder you can find the example together with some explanations.
 ![Validation against PSCAD](docs/src/pictures/P2P_validation.png)
 ## Installation
 The latest stable release of PowerModels can be installed using the Julia package manager with